martinfuchs/DepthKit/README.md

 				6x .yml files generated from the calibration step TakeOne/
 			depth/
- 				frame_000_millis_00000.png //compressed depth frame, first number is frame # second is millsecond ....
+ 				frame_000_millis_00000.png //compressed depth frame, first number is frame # second is millisecond ....
 			color/
- 				MyClip.mov //the movie clip that corresponds to this MySLRCLip_Small.mov //optional small version that will be used for offline editing TakeTwo/
+ 				MyClip.mov //the movie clip that corresponds to this Take MySLRCLip_Small.mov //optional small version that will be used for offline editing TakeTwo/
  			...